 While rose hips come from the same plant as roses, they taste nothing like the flower.
 I’ve never tried a fresh rose hip so I can’t comment on them; once they are dried, they taste as described above – like citrusy, herbal floral tea.

 You can prepare rose hip soup a number of different ways:

 - You can use a nypon soppa mix.

 - If you have access to them, you can make rose hip soup from fresh rose hips as detailed on Milk and Pumpkin.

 - You can use rose hip powder (which you can buy online or at health food stores) as detailed on Our Life in Meals.

-- You can use whole, dried rose hips (which you can buy online and maybe at health food stores) as detailed on Sweden.se.
+- You can use whole, dried rose hips (which you can buy online and maybe at health food stores).

 - You can use the method I detail below which uses rose hip tea that’s cheap and available at Whole Foods.
-This is a recipe I created by adapting the one from Our Life in Meals.
+I created this recipe by adapting the one from Our Life in Meals.